brightertiger/notes/jurafsky/jfsky-06-transfer.md

 # Transfer Learning

 -   Contextual Embeddings: Representation of words in context.
 Same word can have different embeddings based on the context in which it appears.
--   Pretraining: Learning contextual embeddings from vast text of data.
+-   Pretraining: Learning contextual embeddings from vast amounts of text data.
 -   Fine-tuning: Taking generic contextual representations and tweaking them to a specific downstream task by using a NN classifier head.
--   Transfer Learning: Pretrain-Finetune paradigm is called as transfer learning.
+-   Transfer Learning: Pretrain-Finetune paradigm is called transfer learning.
 -   Language Models:
     -   Causal: Left-to-Right transformers
     -   Bidirectional: Model can see both left and right context